 - Prime Minister’s Office (PMO)

-People who work in the numerous statutory boards, such as the PUB, IRA and AVA are not considered civil servants.
+People who work in the numerous statutory boards, such as CPF, IRAS and NParks are not considered civil servants.
 Rather, they are termed as “public servants”.

-Generally, uniformed staff are not considered civil servants as well.
+Generally, uniformed staff are not considered civil servants either.

 Regardless, civil servants and public servants’ job scopes generally involve serving Singapore.
 The biggest difference between civil servants and corporate workers is their key performance indicator (KPI).

 The fire department, for example, doesn’t generate any profit.
-Their KPI (and hence their bonus) is based on a statistical drop in the number of fires.
+Their KPI is based on a statistical drop in the number of fires.

-In the corporate sector, KPI is seldom tied to what doesn’t happen.
+In the corporate sector, on the other hand, KPI is typically linked to some kind of profit or business function.
+Corporate KPIs are seldom tied to what doesn’t happen.

 Civil Service salary and pay scale